 Pete Hanson has served as the Ohio State head men's volleyball coach for the last 32 seasons and guided the Buckeyes to a pair of NCAA national titles in the last five years (2011, 2016).
 He is the eighth head coach in program history.
-In three-plus decades at Ohio State, the Flint, Mich., native has posted an overall record of 614-330 (.650) and 265-89 (.749) clip in Midwestern Intercollegiate Volleyball Association (MIVA) matches.
+In three-plus decades at Ohio State, the Flint, Mich., native has posted an overall record of 645-333 (.660) and 280-90 (.757) clip in Midwestern Intercollegiate Volleyball Association (MIVA) matches.

-Hanson has been named the National Coach of the Year three times.
+Hanson has been named the National Coach of the Year four times.
 Volleyball Magazine tabbed him as such in 1998 and the American Volleyball Coaches Association (AVCA) did so in 2000 before both organizations selected him as the Coach of the Year following Ohio State's 2011 NCAA Championship.
 He picked up the prestigious AVCA honor once again in 2016.

 The Buckeye national title in '11 concluded with a five-set victory over UC Santa Barbara.
 Ohio State went 26-6 and captured the MIVA regular season championship as well that season.
-Hanson has guided the Buckeyes to 15 MIVA regular season titles overall and made 10 NCAA semifinal appearances.
-He has been voted the MIVA Coach of the Year 11 times throughout his career.
+Hanson has guided the Buckeyes to 16 MIVA regular season titles overall and made 11 NCAA Tournament appearances.

 Ohio State strung together five consecutive MIVA crowns from 2007-2011.
 The five-year tear ending in a 2011 national championship came with a combined winning percentage of .743 (107-37).